 - A cookie can only be overwritten (or deleted) by a subsequent cookie exactly matching the name, path and domain of the original cookie.
 Even though a cookie with domain “.example.org” set by www.example.org is perfectly valid, it will not overwrite a previous cookie of the same name which was set against “www.example.org”.
 Instead, both cookies will be stored, and on subsequent requests only one will be sent.

+- If multiple cookies of the same name match a given request URI, one is chosen by the browser.
 The more specific the path, the higher the precedence.
 However precedence based on other attributes, including the domain, is unspecified, and may vary between browsers.
 This means that if you have set cookies of the same name against “.example.org” and “www.example.org”, you can’t be sure which one will be sent back.

 - The HTTP state object is called a cookie

 for no compelling reasonaccording to the preliminary specification from Netscape.